sashaTen/investML/README.md

    -create    reqs  minimal  for   run
    -dockerfile and  dockerignore
-   -CMD ["gunicorn", "config.wsgi:application", "--bind", "0.0.0.0:8080"] in dockerfile is  important   since running   locally   and    in the  cloud   are   different  so this  is .
+   -CMD ["gunicorn", "config.wsgi:application", "--bind", "0.0.0.0:8080"] in dockerfile is  important   since running   locally   and    in the  cloud   are   different  so this  is . docker is literally the [package and run]
-   Cloud Run expects a real HTTP server, not Django’s dev server  which  is   gunicorn config.wsgi:application This part tells Gunicorn what Django app to run.
+2) Cloud Run expects a real HTTP server, not Django’s dev server  which  is   gunicorn config.wsgi:application This part tells Gunicorn what Django app to run.
    Why --bind 0.0.0.0:8080?
    injects a port via $PORT